bentoml/azure-functions-deploy/README.md

 }
 ```

+* `resrouce_group`: Resource group into which the resources have to be created.
+* `acr_name`: The name of Azure Container Registry to use to store images.
 * `location`: Azure function location for deployment.
 * `min_instances`: The number of workers for the app.
 * `max_burst`: The maximum number of elastic workers for the app